Global Green Power PLC Corporation (GGPC):

 - Delivers “FOREIGN EXCHANGE SAVINGS” to the Nation obviating the necessity of purchasing Oil based Diesel Fuel saving a projected $US 80 Million or Php 3.3 Billion in the first year and $US 3.3 billion or Php 138 Billion over 25-years operation of just one GGPC 35 MW TBGC power plant.

 - Delivers “CLIMATE CHANGE MITIGATION” by using only biomass wastes for fuel such as; rice straw and husks, corn straw and cobs, sugar cane tops and leaves, coconut wastes and other biomass residues that are currently either burnt openly in the fields producing Carbon Dioxide or left to rot causing Methane.
-Both are Greenhouse Gasses (GHG) that contributes significantly towards Global Warming.
+Both are Greenhouse Gases (GHG) that contributes significantly towards Global Warming.
 Global Warming is potentially one of the greatest threats to the Philippine’s sustainable economic growth.

 - Delivers “DECENTRALIZED BASE-LOAD POWER” to the distribution Grid with the same delivery profile as a coal power plant.
 GGPC TBGC small, decentralized power plants actually stabilize the grid and reduce distribution system losses.

 - Delivers “CLEAN RENEWABLE ENERGY” to an estimated 140,000 households from each GGPC 35 MW TBGC plant in the form of Base-Load, Carbon Neutral, Renewable Energy generated from within rural locations.
 “Clean Energy for every Juan".